Berserkir-Wolf/hass-config/custom_components/tuya_local/devices/README.md

 This is a container field, the contents of which should be a list consisting of `name`, `bytes` and `range` fields.  `range` is as described above.  `bytes` is the number of bytes for the field, which can be `1`, `2`, or `4`.  `name` is a name for the field, which will have special handling depending on the device type.

+### `mask`

+*Optional.*

+For base64 and hex types, this specifies how to extract a single numeric value from the binary data.
+The value should be a hex bit mask (eg 00FF00 to extract the middle byte of a 3 byte value).
+Unlike format, this does not require special handling in the entity platform, as only a single value is being extracted.

 ## Mapping Rules